 Nia: I’ve never had alligator, but I’m loving the New Orleans oyster scene.
-On our first date, DJ Chocolate Pharaoh took me to the coolest backyard event held in the back of a Bed and Breakfast in Treme, the oldest black neighborhood in the country!
-It was Havana, Cuba themed, cigar and mojito night, filled with the best R&B tunes.
+On our first date, DJ Chocolate Pharaoh took me to the coolest backyard event held in the back of a bed and breakfast in Treme, the oldest black neighborhood in the country!
+It was a Cuba themed cigar and mojito night filled with the best R&B tunes.
 We sat under the most picture perfect tree and talked for hours!
-We walked to Marigny and had drinks on a balcony and stared at the stars - Chocolate Pharaoh was dreamy.
+We walked to Marigny and had drinks on a balcony and stared at the stars.
+Chocolate Pharaoh was dreamy.

 Imani: Every time I hear about him, I get all the feels."